nikhilar98/socketIo-roomChat-frontend/README.md

 Summary : A simple app that lets users join a room and have a group chat.

-Technologies used : React.js on frontend, node.js + express.js on backend , webSockets using socket.io-client on frontend and socket.io on backend.
+Technologies used : React.js on frontend, node.js + express.js on backend , webSockets implementation using socket.io-client on frontend and socket.io on backend.